Relief for couple after £23,000 Audi is found

-A couple who were left gutted after their brand new sporty Audi S4 car was stolen from their driveway have told of their relief after it was found a day - undamaged.
+A couple who were left gutted after their brand new sporty Audi S4 car was stolen from their driveway have told of their relief after it was later found undamaged.

-Darren Allsopp and his wife Victoria, only bought the car last month and say they were gutted when they woke up on Monday, March 19, morning to find it had gone.
+Darren Allsopp and his wife Victoria, only bought the car last month and say they were gutted when they woke up on Monday, March 19, to find it had been stolen.

+Darren told how it was his dream to own an Audi RS4, but he settled for the still impressive S4, which is cheaper to maintain and how he was 'absolutely gutted' when it was taken because it was his pride and joy.
+He revealed how he had wanted to own from since being a boy.

-The dad-of-four said he had gone to see the car after police told him it had been found and to his relief there is not a mark on it.
+Now the dad-of-four has said he had gone to see the car after police told him it had been found and to his relief there was not a mark on it.

 He said: "I'm so relieved to have it back!
 I have been to see it to make sure there was no damage caused to it, and there is not a mark on it.